7sev7nsev7n7/ptcextract/README.md

 This utility serves to extract information from Pony Town character files exported from the game, allowing easier sharing of skin details.

-This project is a work in progress
+This project is a work in progress and is not associated or affiliated with the Pony Town team

 # Usage